gapacurar/AIFacade/docs/user_guide.md

 flask --app project init-db
 ```

-This will create the __instance__ directory and the database alongside with the tables needed.
+This will create the __instance__ directory and the database alongside the tables needed.

 ## 3. Running the Application